drmargarido/TodoTreeView/README.md

 * FIXME
 * BUG
 * IMPROVEMENT
+Extra tags can be added if you add them to the `todo_tags` config.

 You can select between two modes:
 * tag - To display the notes organized by the note type